alanbarr/CCx/README.md

-# CCxxxx
+# CCx

 Note Doxygen generated HTML can be found [here](http://alanbarr.github.io/CCx).

-This is a generic API initially targeting TI's CC110L/CC1101 line of RF transceivers.
+This driver aims to provide a generic API for Texas Instrument's CC110L/CC1101 line of RF transceivers.
 It tries to wrap up some of the quirks in dealing with these components, so they they don't have to be repeated for each MCU port.

 As TI have made many of the registers common across the CC1100 and CC2500 range, this driver should be compatible with other parts.
 Please notes that it is